Sign up to save your podcasts

 Mentioned in this episode:

-Help That’s There when It’s Needed Most
+Kara Connect - Help When It's Needed Most

 Menopause, grief, ADHD, relationship breakdown...
-Every day, employees dealing with these situations are turned away by their EAP because they don't qualify for counselling.
+Every day, employees dealing with these situations are turned away by their EAP because they didn't qualify for counselling.
 When someone finally asks for help, they deserve better.
 Visit Kara Connect, where no employee is ever turned away.

 Kara Connect